Edith Wharton belonged to the old-money, upper-crust New York society to which F. Scott Fitzgerald aspired.

 Zelda refused to go.
-She didn’t want to be made to feel provincial.
+She didn’t want Edith Wharton to make her feel provincial.
 So Fitzgerald invited Teddy Chanler, a mutual friend who would later become a music composer.

 Fitzgerald got drunk on the way to Wharton’s house and found the tea party boring.
 He lunged around the elegantly furnished drawing room, than leaned against the mantel and told a risqué story.
 It was about an American couple who stayed in a Paris bordello, thinking it was a hotel.

-Edith Wharton was unimpressed with the story – it had no plot.
-She refilled his tea cup and said, "But Mr Fitzgerald, you haven't told us what they did in the bordello."
+Edith Wharton didn’t think much of the story because it had no plot.
+She refilled his tea cup and said, “But Mr Fitzgerald, you haven’t told us what they did in the bordello.”

-Wharton recorded her impressions of the afternoon in her diary:
+Wharton then recorded her impressions of the afternoon in her diary:

-The Mount is a National Historic Landmark open to the public from May to December.
+The Mount, a National Historic Landmark, opens to the public from May to December.